pw4rn3r/ECE382/notes/L27/index.md

 What if I changed the nature of my interrupt inside my ISR?
 So once I detect a high-to-low edge transition, I change the interrupt to sense low-to-high edge transitions.
 Then I can detect a release and debounce appropriately!
 Sweet!

-Just a reminder to be creative about how you use the tools are your disposal to suit your needs.
+Just a reminder to be creative about how you use the tools at your disposal to suit your needs.

+#### Practice on your own:

+- Create a project around the given practice code.
+Modify it to generate a one second pulse when the button is pressed.

+- Modify the original practice code again, this time to sample a push button and debounce it.
+In order to verify that the button is not bouncing, sample the button value.
+When you get eight consecutive 1s that are sampled, consider the button released.
+When you get eight consecutive 0s in your sampling, consider the button to be pressed.

+- Create a project around lec27.c.
+Modify the program so that is toggles the LED if the button press is less than 65 ms long.

 ## Low Power Modes